 The Guttmacher-Lancet Commission on sexual and reproductive health and rights (SRHR), in a major report published in May 2018, criticised policymakers for viewing sexual and reproductive health too narrowly as a health or women’s issue and argued that improving health depends on advancing rights.

 This requires promoting sexual equality and empowering women through access to information and services.
-Women and girls should make their own decisions on whether and when to have sexual relations, get married, keep a pregnancy and have children – and they should be able to make those decisions free from coercion and violence.
+Women and girls should make their own decisions on whether and when to have sexual relations, get married, keep a pregnancy and have children – and they should be able to make those decisions free from coercion a

 Abortion is going on regardless of whether it is legal or not.
 But when countries decriminalise the termination of pregnancies, mortality rates as a result of abortion are far lower than in countries where the practice is illegal.